-- If physical distancing cannot be maintained, workers should be provided, at a minimum, with a surgical mask.
-A fit-tested N-95 respirator (or greater) is preferable. - The equipment should be properly fitted, including respirator fit testing as necessary. - Provide disposable gloves if an employee is not able to frequently wash or sanitize their hands and must contact people or surfaces that have not been recently sanitized. - The Employer must provide appropriate training about when PPE must be worn, how it must be put on and taken off and disposed of, and what its limitations are. - Determine usage rates of PPE and ensure that there are enough PPE supplies so that workers are not required to share (this applies to either COVID-19-related PPE or regular PPE required to perform duties safely).
+- If physical distancing cannot be maintained, PPE should be chosen and provided based on a Risk Assessment of the type of care or contact being provided to patients or residents including frequency of direct and indirect exposures, the number of infected, suspected or isolated patients that health care and long-term workers are in contact with and how COVID-19 is spread. - For some activities related to PPE, workers may need additional monitoring to ensure that they are not unintentionally exposed and spreading viral particles to their coworkers, other patients, their family and friends and/or the community (sometimes knowns as doffing assistance). - The equipment should be properly fitted, including respirator fit testing as necessary. - Provide disposable gloves if an employee is not able to frequently wash or sanitize their hands and must contact people or surfaces that have not been recently sanitized. - The employer must provide appropriate training about when PPE must be worn, how it must be put on and taken off and disposed of, and what its limitations are. - If appropriate PPE cannot be worn or are not available, the worker should be reassigned to another work area.
+Workers have the right to refuse unsafe work [see fact sheets listed above]. - All PPE should be assessed for worker allergies or reactions to the PPE materials.
+If the worker is unable to wear the personal protective equipment, and hypoallergenic

-- If appropriate PPE cannot be worn or are not available, the worker should be reassigned to another work area.
-Workers have the right to refuse unsafe work [see fact sheets above]. - All PPE should be assessed for worker allergies or reactions to the PPE materials.
-If the worker is unable to wear the personal protective equipment, and hypoallergenic alternatives are not available, the worker should be reassigned to another work area without loss of pay or benefits as a result. - All personal equipment should be regularly inspected for defects or damage. - Provide every staff with hand sanitizers at their working stations or in their office space. - Ensure staff vehicles are supplied with: - Hand sanitizers with a concentration of at least 60% ethanol or 70% isopropanol disinfectant; - o Tissues to catch coughs and sneezes; and - Wipes appropriate to ensure clean and disinfected surfaces, especially commonly touched vehicle surfaces and equipment (for example, steering wheel, door handles, dashboard, delivery carts).
+- alternatives are not available, the worker should be reassigned to another work area without loss of pay or benefits as a result. - All personal equipment should be regularly inspected for defects or damage. - Employers must ensure appropriate hazard control measures are taken when workers are required to perform aerosol generating medical procedures ("AGMPs") (e.g. tracheotomy care with suctioning) to minimize aerosolization and protect workers and others from aerosolized fluids, including the provision of appropriate PPE. - Eye Protection such as goggles are an important protection for workers in direct contact with suspected or confirmed cases of COVID-19.
+A full-face shield has the added benefit of protecting the mask underneath and can extend the useful life of a disposable mask by preventing it from contact with contaminates. - Gowns/Body Coverings prevent clothing from becoming contaminated.
+Gowns should be considered if there is a potential clothing to become contaminated by another person's respiratory droplets. - Determine usage rates of PPE and ensure that there is enough personal protective equipment, so health care and long-term care workers are not required to share (this applies to either COVID-19-related PPE or regular PPE required to perform duties safely). - Ensure staff vehicles are supplied with: - Hand sanitizers with a concentration of at least 60% ethanol or 70% isopropanol disinfectant; - o Tissues to catch coughs and sneezes; and - Wipes appropriate to ensure clean and disinfected surfaces, especially commonly touched vehicle surfaces and equipment (for example, steering wheel, door handles, dashboard, delivery carts). - For hospital staff that work around magnetic resonance imaging (MRI), the nose bridge of some masks is ferromagnetic, thereby causing it to potentially malfunction if in close proximity to the bore of certain MRI scanners.
+The nose piece may be attracted to the magnetic field, possibly creating a gap between the mask and face.
+As such, they may not be compatible for use around MRI machines.

-:md/cope 491
+md/cope 491